-On the following pages we have given a brief summary of the post mortem process but recommend you also read the SANDS booklet as this may answer any further questions you have.
+On the next few pages we have given a brief summary of the post mortem process but recommend you also read the 'Stillbirth and Neonatal Death Charity' (SANDS) booklet "Deciding about a Post Mortem Examination - Information For Parents" as this may answer any further questions you have.
+You will be able to get a copy of this from the ward or from one of the fetal medicine team.